Datum/datum-core/README.md

 # StorageContract
 Handles all storage related parts, like creating storage space, access rules on storage items, etc

-# StorageContract
+# StorageCostsContract
-Handles all storage costs related parts
+Handles the storage costs

 # Marketplace
 Handles all the martketplace functions like adding data request, creating auctions, bid on auction, etc